Keep the Trail Access info current...

-Nadgee wilderness walk is a 55km, grade 5 One Way hike located in the Nadgee Nature Reserve, NSW.
+Nadgee wilderness walk is a 55km, grade 5 one way hike, located in the Nadgee Nature Reserve, New South Wales.
 The hike should take approximately 3-4 days to complete.

 If you’re looking for the ultimate coastal hike, Nadgee wilderness walk could possibly be the one.
 Not for the faint-hearted, it’s a four-day 55km hike along untouched pieces of southern NSW coastline from Merrica River to Mallacoota, and well worth experiencing.

 In a truly isolated and spectacular environment, you’ll discover remote beaches, rugged coastline, tranquil lagoons and shifting sand dunes.
 As you walk, you’ll easily become a birdwatcher – hundreds of seabirds can be seen along the way, such as short-tailed shearwaters, sooty oystercatchers, hooded plovers and gannets.